liggiorgio/ogd/Docs/GameDesignDocument.md

 It's clear this is a non-demanding app, designed to run on most Android devices.
 A device that has these or equivalent specs is capable of running the game smoothly.

 ### 3.7.
 Business Model
+The monetisation strategy adopted for *SK: M&M* focuses on in-app purchases: with 74% of spending in the Google Play Store coming from in-app purchases in previous years, it is no wonder IAPs are an effective mobile game business model.
+This monetisation strategy also lets developers manage their sales directly, influencing the users' behaviour within the game.

+#### 3.7.1.
+IAPs and Gameplay
+The game lets players harvest resources by playing, getting rewards, acquiring items with the in-game currency, or purchasing in-game articles with real money.
+Players are encouraged to purchase items thanks to their trial-and-error approach to the game: acquiring resources needs time, and this leads to a limited number of games per time unit.
+Since losing a game rewards the player less than winning, if they want to boost their activity, they can then get more resources instantaneously in the shop screen.

+#### 3.7.2.
+Release Strategy
+The release plan for the game is a soft launch with two main phases: closed and open beta.

+Once the main features are defined, the closed beta rolls out for a chosen group of users.
+During this phase, data and feedback are gathered to fix current builds, balance gameplay, and evaluate design choices.
+Contents can be added, changed, or even removed during this phase, as this is the first test playground.

+The second phase is the open beta: the game is publicly downloadable by anyone but is still undergoing improvements and updates.
+Contents are more stable, yet they can further improve and change until the first stable version comes out.

+This release strategy let developers improve the whole software system in a gradual and controlled manner, and collect continuous feedback from the community about both application stability and game contents.

 ## 4. Gameplay